 Folk Art Workshops

 Explore history and folk art with these artisan-led workshops.
 No experience necessary.
 Ages 16 & up.
 Space is limited, make sure to register in advance.
 These programs are offered in partnership with The Michigan Folk School.
-Please note: face masks are required for entry into the Village.

 This course is an introduction to broom making materials and construction.
 Students will learn how to make a whisk broom and pot-scrubber/cake-tester for decorative or functional use with simple materials.
 Kitchen brooms and decorative options will be discussed and displayed.
 By the end of this two-day workshop, students will gain the knowledge and confidence to explore the world of hand-crafted brooms.
 No experience required.
 Strong hand strength will be required.
 For safety, participants should not wear open-toed shoes.